 |* Out of state maintenance total is calculated from the eRate Fee Table.|

 Note: College fees are included in the maintenance cost.
-To view current calculation table, go to Bursar’s Office on Chattanooga State website.
-This website will also give you information on refund policies, fee payments and the refund calendar.
+To view current calculation tables, refund policies, fee payment info, the refund calendar, and more, the Chattanooga State Financial webpage.